rnickles/audience1st_wiki/Home.md

 In addition to the app, you will need a Stripe account, though you can use just the test-mode keys during development.

+You need a local install of `phantomjs` to run the JavaScript-dependent scenarios.
+On MacOS, you can install it via Homebrew; on *nix, use your favorite package manager.
+Capybara needs to be able to find the `phantomjs` executable so make sure it is in your default execution path.

+Once you have the above, run `bundle install --without production` and ensure all gems get installed.

+Before running the app or its tests though, you must setup multi-tenancy and the secrets file.

 ## Multi-tenant setup and application secrets

 **This is important.** By default Audience1st is designed to be setup